merchise/xotl.ql/docs/source/expressions.rst

 contexts of execution provided by :mod:`!xoutil.context` to enter "special" modes of execution in which we change the semantic of an operation.

-Since, :class:`q` is based on :mod:`!xoutil.proxy` we use the same context name the proxy module uses for similar purposes, i.e, to enter a special context in which operation don't create new expression but try to evaluate themselve; such a context is the object :class:`~xotl.ql.proxy.UNPROXIFING_CONTEXT`::
+Since :class:`q` is based on :mod:`!xoutil.proxy` we use the same context name the proxy module uses for similar purposes, i.e, to enter a special context in which operation don't create new expression but try to evaluate themselve; such a context is the object :class:`~xotl.ql.proxy.UNPROXIFING_CONTEXT`::